pantheon-systems/documentation/source/content/guides/wordpress-developer/05-wordpress-login-attacks.md

 ### Change the wp-login.php Path

-Use a plugin like [WPS Hide Login](https://wordpress.org/plugins/wps-hide-login/) to change the login path from `wp-login.php` to any path you choose, such as `/login` or `/admin`.
-Then [redirect](/guides/redirect/advanced#redirect-one-path-to-another) all traffic from `wp-login.php` to the homepage or to another page like a `404`.
+1. Use a plugin like [WPS Hide Login](https://wordpress.org/plugins/wps-hide-login/) to change the login path from `wp-login.php` to any path you choose, such as `/login` or `/admin`.

+1. [Redirect](/guides/redirect/advanced#redirect-one-path-to-another) all traffic from `wp-login.php` to the homepage or to another page like a `404`.

 ### Enforce Complex Passwords

 WordPress suggests password complexity guidelines when you create a user and password, but it does not enforce password rules.

 1. Install a plugin like [Better Passwords](https://wordpress.org/plugins/better-passwords/).